-Certain categories of companies referred to in Annex 6 to the CO2 Ordinance must compulsorily participate in the Swiss emission trading scheme.
-Research, development and testing facilities as well as special waste management facilities can be excluded from the ETS upon the company's request.
-If an ETS company’s total emissions in each of the previous three years are less than 25,000 tonnes CO2 equivalent (CO2eq), the company can apply for an exemption from the ETS obligation (“opt-out”).
-Certain categories of companies referred to in Annex 7 of the CO2 Ordinance can voluntarily participate in the ETS (“opt-in”).
+Certain categories of installation operators referred to in Annex 6 to the CO2 Ordinance must compulsorily participate in the Swiss emission trading scheme.
+Research, development and testing facilities as well as special waste management facilities can be excluded from participation in the ETS upon request.
+If an ETS installation operator’s total emissions in each of the previous three years are less than 25,000 tonnes CO2 equivalent (CO2eq), it can apply for an exemption from the ETS obligation (“opt-out”).
+Certain categories of installation operators referred to in Annex 7 of the CO2 Ordinance can voluntarily participate in the ETS (“opt-in”).
 In return, all ETS participants are exempt from the CO2 levy.
-The Swiss ETS currently includes greenhouse gas-intensive companies from the cement, chemicals and pharmaceuticals, refineries, paper, district heating, steel, and other sectors.
+The Swiss ETS currently includes greenhouse gas-intensive installations from, among others, the cement, chemicals and pharmaceuticals, refineries, paper, district heating and steel sectors.

 Calculation of the free-of-charge allocation of emission allowances (benchmark approach)

 ETS installation operators are allocated emission allowances free of charge on the basis of benchmarks.
 The free-of-charge allocation is calculated on the basis of product, heat or fuel benchmarks as well as, where appropriate, in accordance with process emissions.
 Regardless of its actual greenhouse gas emissions, the free-of-charge allocation an ETS participant receives is individually calculated as a function of production volume, heat generated or the amount of fuel used and quantity of emission allowances per unit defined by the respective benchmark.
 The risk of relocating production abroad due to CO2 costs (“carbon leakage”) is also taken into account in this calculation.

 Calculation and use of maximum available quantity of emission allowances (“cap”)